nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ## 6. Run the CodeBuild Project

 1. Commit and push your changes to Git, and if you are using GitHub this will trigger your build.
 If you are using CodeCommit, manually start a build.
 Check that succeeds.
-If y

 2. If it works, you will see a new image in your ECR repository.
 YOu can find it by navigating to the Elastic Container Registry it in the Amazon Web Console.